-The Pussycat Dolls became one of the biggest girl groups in history the 2000s with 54 million records sold and Nicole Scherzinger at the helm.
-The group broke up in 2009 and Scherzinger embarked on a solo career.
-She’s also spent time as an actress and reality TV judge of shows like “The Sing-Off” and “The X Factor.”
+The Pussycat Dolls became one of the biggest girl groups in history in the 2000s, with 54 million records sold and Nicole Scherzinger at the helm.
+The group broke up in 2009, and Scherzinger embarked on a solo career.
+She's also spent time as an actress and reality TV judge on shows like "The Sing-Off" and "The X Factor."

 1980: Gucci Mane

-Gucci Mane started out as a young hustler named Radric Davis, but today is one of hip hop’s most successful acts.
-Drug addiction and legal issues have sidetracked his career somewhat, but he was a featured artist on the mega-hit “Black Beatles” in 2016 and toured all summer in 2018.
+Gucci Mane started out as a young hustler named Radric Davis but is one of hip hop's most successful acts today.
+Drug addiction and legal issues have sidetracked his career somewhat, but he was a featured artist on the megahit "Black Beatles" in 2016 and toured all summer in 2018.

-Born and raised in Houston, Beyoncé first found fame as a singer in Destiny’s Child before going the solo route and becoming one of the world’s most successful pop stars.
-Her biggest hits (“Crazy in Love,” “Single Ladies,” “Run the World”) have captivated the world and made her one of the most awarded stars in history with 22 Grammys and the most wins in MTV VMA history.
+Born and raised in Houston, Beyoncé first found fame as a singer in Destiny's Child before going the solo route and becoming one of the world's most successful pop stars.
+Her biggest hits ("Crazy in Love," "Single Ladies," "Run the World") have captivated the world and made her one of the most-awarded stars in history with 28 Grammys and the most wins in MTV VMA history since 2016.

 1982: Nicki Minaj

-Born in Trinidad and raised in New York City, Nicki Minaj (formerly known as Onika Maraj) spent time at New York’s famous performing arts-focused LaGuardia High School (the “Fame” school) before hitting the mainstream with her debut album “Pink Friday.”
-Releasing hit after hit and rocking her glam-yet-outrageous fashion sense, Nicki Minaj propelled herself to the top of the charts on multiple occasions.
-Her acting career has bloomed as well, with appearances in movies like “Barbershop: The Next Cut” and notable "Saturday Night Live" performances.
+Born in Trinidad and raised in New York, Nicki Minaj spent time at New York's famous performing arts-focused LaGuardia High School (the "Fame" school) before hitting the mainstream with her debut album, "Pink Friday."
+Releasing hit after hit and rocking her glam yet outrageous fashion sense, Minaj propelled herself to the top of the charts on multiple occasions.
+Her acting career has also bloomed, with appearances in movies like "Barbershop: The Next Cut" and notable "Saturday Night Live" performances.

 1983: Amy Winehouse

 British soul singer Amy Winehouse made a name for herself with a deeply engaging voice and trademark beehive hairdo.
 She set records by winning five Grammys in 2008, including Best New Artist, Record of the Year, Song of the Year, Pop Vocal Album, and Female Pop Vocal Performance.
-Winehouse fought addiction during most of her career and finally succumbed to the disease at just 27 years old.
+Winehouse fought addiction during most of her career and succumbed to her battle at just 27 years old.

 1984: Katy Perry